zagaran/ecs-celery-autoscaler/README.md

 # Requirements
 1. Task server running on ECS
-2. Celery using a redis instance as the broker
+2. Celery using a Redis instance as the broker

 # Setup
 1. Add `ecs:DescribeServices`, `ecs:UpdateService`, `ecs:GetTaskProtection`, and `ecs:UpdateTaskProtection`